aahmadnejad/Zeus/README.md

 # Zeus Malware Clone

-Zeus Advanced is a modernized, proof-of-concept malware variant inspired by the original Zeus botnet.
+Zeus is a modernized, proof-of-concept malware variant inspired by the original Zeus botnet.
 This project demonstrates advanced evasion, persistence, and propagation techniques used in modern cyber threats.

 ## background
 The Zeus trojan virus was first created in 2007, when hackers in Eastern Europe used it to target the United States Department of Transportation.
 While it’s hard to say for certain who created it, the attack really took off when its malicious code became public in 2011.
 Since then, it has spawned dozens of variants that have kept internet security experts and law enforcement busy.